kojotak/udemy-react/README.md

 - videos: simple youtube video browser using React only
 - books: demonstration of handling state with react-redux
-- weather: middleware demonstration with redux-promise
+- weather: middleware demonstration with redux-promise, axios

 install: